feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_monitor.md

 **Focus on Cortical Area:**
 1. Select area in Circuit Builder OR Brain Monitor
-2. Press **F** key OR use dropdown in top toolbar
+2. Press **F**, or hover a top bar title and select the area
 3. Camera smoothly frames the object

 **Focus on Brain Circuit:**
-1. Use **Circuits** dropdown in top toolbar
+1. Hover **Circuits** on the top bar
 2. Select a circuit
-3. Camera focuses on that region's contents
+3. The camera focuses on that circuit.
+This does not open a new tab.

 ## Advanced Features